swunderly/2ship2harkinian-Android/README.md

 1. Install the APK from this fork's GitHub Releases.
 2. Open the app once.
 It will create the folder it needs for your ROM.
 Allow file permissions, then close and reopen the app.
-3. When prompted, choose to generate an O2R file and select your legally obtained `MM.z64`.
+3. When prompted, choose to generate an O2R file and select your legally obtained rom.
 4. After extraction, future launches should go straight into the game.

 Use the Back/Select/- controller button, or the Android back gesture/button, to open the Enhancements menu.
 Use touch controls to navigate menus.